Thinklab-SJTU/PPO-BiHyb/README.md

 ```

 ### Some Remarks
 The yaml configs are set for the smallest sized problems by default.
-For PPO-Single, you may need to adjust the ``max_timesteps`` config for larger-sized problems to ensures that the RL agent can predict a valid solution.
+For PPO-Single, you may need to adjust the ``max_timesteps`` config for larger-sized problems to ensure that the RL agent can predict a valid solution.

 ## Pretrained models
 We provide pretrained models for PPO-BiHyb on these three problems, which are stored in ``./pretrained``.
 To use your own parameters, please set the ``test_model_weight`` configuration in the yaml file.